yunerliu/SCSIM/README.md

 # SCSIM （Single-cell data simulator）

-1.Free software: MIT license
+1. Free software: MIT license

 ## How to install

-1.download and uncompress the package
+1. download and uncompress the package
-1.``python install setup.py``
+2. ``python install setup.py``

 ## How to use

-1.please refer to example.py
+1. please refer to example.py